puppetlabs/iac/_lifeofinternatpuppet/post_6.md

 I am really looking forward to the event.
 Thank you Norman for recommending my name.

-At this week's show and tell session on Wednesday, David Swan delivered a presentation on puppet-lint and rubcop.
+At this week's show and tell session on Wednesday, David Swan delivered a presentation on puppet-lint and rubocop.

 I also worked with Adrian and Paula on doing some debugging of errors on the Learning VM Training.
 Thank you for all your help Adrian and Paula.